Authored by the expert who managed and guided the team behind the United Arab Emirates Property Pack

 Which neighborhoods will see the highest price growth in Abu Dhabi in 2026?

-As of early 2026, the neighborhoods expected to see the highest price growth in Abu Dhabi are Saadiyat Island, Yas Island, Al Reem Island, and Hudayriyat Island.
+As of 2026, the Abu Dhabi neighborhoods likely to see the highest price growth are Al Raha Beach, Al Reem Island, Yas Island and Saadiyat Island.

 By the way, we’ve written a blog article detailing what are the current best areas to invest in property in Abu Dhabi.